 Submit a statement of intent characterizing research interests, describing reasons for seeking to engage in advanced study of philosophy, summarizing philosophical background and any relevant biography, and explaining specific interest in the Duquesne graduate program.

-Submit a one-page CV clearly indicating name and contact information; academic degrees (with degree, institution, major or discipline, and date conferred); any academic fellowships, scholarships, or honors; any academic publications; language proficiency (other than English; for each language, indicate proficiency in reading, speaking, writing as fluent, advanced, intermediate, or basic); references (include the name, position, institutional affiliation, and email address of each person who will submit a letter of recommendation); and any additional academically-relevant information (publications, academically-relevant employment, etc.)
+Submit a one-page CV clearly indicating name and contact information; academic degrees (with degree, institution, major or discipline, and date conferred); any academic fellowships, scholarships, or honors; any academic publications; language proficiency (other than English; for each language, indicate proficiency in reading, speaking, and writing as fluent, advanced, intermediate, or basic); references (include the name, position, institutional affiliation, and email address of each person who will submit a letter of recommendation); and any additional, academically relevant information.

-A sample of philosophical writing, maximum 5000 words.
+Submit a sample of philosophical writing, maximum 7500 words.

 Letters of Recommendation Instructions

-At least three confidential letters of recommendation must be submitted by those in a position to assess that applicant's past performance and future academic potential.
+At least three confidential letters of recommendation must be submitted by those in a position to assess the applicant’s past performance and future academic potential.
 Letters of recommendation may be submitted three ways:

 - Postal mail.
-Recommenders may send signed letters on institutional letterhead to: McAnulty College & Graduate School of Liberal Arts, Graduate Office, Duquesne University, 600 Forbes Avenue, Pittsburgh, PA 15282, USA.
-Letters submitted by mail must be accompanied by signed letter of recommendation forms.
+Recommenders may mail letters of recommendation to McAnulty College & Graduate School of Liberal Arts, Graduate Office, Duquesne University, 600 Forbes Avenue, Pittsburgh, PA 15282, USA.
+Mailed letters will be accepted only when signed, on institutional letterhead, and accompanied by a RECOMMENDATION FORM completed and signed by both applicant and recommender.

 Test Scores Instructions